 When ‘Don’t Knows’ are excluded, two thirds (69%) of people believe Labour’s position is unclear (to 31% who believe it’s clear), 59% say the Lib Dems’ stance on Brexit is unclear, while 53% believe the Tories’ stance is unclear.

 Source note: BMG Research poll of 1500 GB adults aged 18+.
 Fieldwork was conducted between the 1st and 4th May.
-The question asked was: ‘In your view, how clear or unclear do you think each of the following parties are with respect to their Brexit stance/policies?…’Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+The question asked was: ‘In your view, how clear or unclear do you think each of the following parties are with respect to their Brexit stance/policies?…’Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.